COAST-Lab/Open-Water-Level/Readme.md

 # Seaport Tide and Sea Level Rise Monitor
 *todo*:
 - add photos
+- add hyperlinks to parts
+- add bill of materials
 - add folder with laser enclosure drawings (solidworks and PDF line drawings)
 - add firmware from alternative sensors and microcontrollers tested
 - create a spreadsheet to be used for linear calibration/validation